Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Step #2: Email Is Always Best for First Point of Contact

-If you can source an email address for your influencer, we recommend sending them an email over any other kind of contact in the first instance.
+If you can source an email address for your influencer, we recommend sending them an email over any other kind of contact.

 It’s professional, and lets you share more about your brand and campaign mission (more on that below).